Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-80-brought-low.md

 ***Lewis Beverote***

-It came as a shock to Lewis that...he actually *liked* kids.
+It came as a shock to Lewis that... he actually *liked* kids.

 Okay, so, when there was screaming and hollering and grumpy stuff goin’ on, sure, they weren’t so cute.
 And there was a *lot* of that from lil’ Anna especially, right now.
 She did *not* like the word "no." Or bein’ offered a choice between two things she liked.
 Or sometimes just gettin’ tired, and then bein’ so mad about bein’ tired that she screamed until the windows rattled which just made her *more* tired and *more* mad so she screamed even more and…